amm1746/Wildfire-Relief/docs/DesignDoc.md

 ### Definition of MVP
 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

+> _Sprint 2_
+> _User Authentication: Users should be able to log in and log out to the system and basic security mechanisms like password validation_
+> _Data Management (DAO Layer - CupboardDAO.java, CupboardFileDAO.java): Provides basic Create, Read, Update, Delete (CRUD)  operations and stores data in a simple file._
+> _Basic Logic (Controller Layer - CupboardController.java, InventoryController.java): Handles requests for managing cupboard items._

 ### MVP Features
 >  _**[Sprint 4]** Provide a list of top-level Epics and/or Stories of the MVP._